josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     ![Copy the generated token](media/databricks-copy-token.png 'Copy generated token')

 11. Switch back to your Azure Data Factory screen and paste the generated token into the **Access token** field within the form.
 After a moment, select your cluster underneath **Choose from existing clusters**.
-Select **Finish**.
+Select **Create**.

     ![Paste the generated access token](media/adf-ml-access-token.png 'Paste access token')